 The most popular material in the business, asphalt roofs are a sensible, affordable, and durable option for your home.
-At Werner Roofing we repair, replace and install all varieties of asphalt roofs.
-If you’re looking for a new roof, or you need to replace an old one feel free to give us a call today!
+At Werner Roofing we repair, replace, and install all varieties of asphalt roofs.
+If you’re looking for a new roof or you need to replace an old one, feel free to give us a call today!

-We specialize in GAF roofing materials:
+We Specialize in GAF Roofing Materials

 Werner Roofing is proud to be among the top 3% of roofing contractors that hold the prestigious Master Elite certification.
 As the only Master Elite roofing company on the West Michigan lakeshore, we take our craft seriously by providing our customers with top-of-the-line roofing materials manufactured by GAF.
 GAF has been in the business for more than a century, and continues to produce the most reliable and durable asphalt roofing materials.
 With four distinct types of shingles, GAF offers a protection level perfect for both your home’s aesthetic and climate.
 Visit the GAF website for more information on their expanse of products and lifetime warranties.

-What are the benefits of Asphalt Roofing?
+What are the benefits of asphalt roofing?

-Look and texture – Another benefit of an asphalt roof is the great variety of color and texture you have to choose from.
+Another benefit of an asphalt roof is the great variety of color and texture you have to choose from.
 You can pick shingles in almost any color possible, and there are often many different textures available to fit any type of home aesthetic.

-Types of asphalt shingles
+Types of Asphalt Shingles

 - More common in colder climates, since they contain slightly more asphalt and handle the cooler temperatures better.